10 Biggest Price Target Changes For Thursday - Benzinga

-- Telsey Advisory Group reduced the price target for Bath & Body Works, Inc. BBWI from $91 to $70.
-Bath & Body Works shares fell 7.4% to $46.62 in pre-market trading.
+- Telsey Advisory Group reduced the price target for American Eagle Outfitters, Inc. AEO from $31 to $25.
+American Eagle shares fell 7.2% to $19.80 in pre-market trading.

 Check out other big price target changes here